Tips and Resources for Victims of the LA Wildfires

 Direct Relief is a global humanitarian organization providing medical aid to underserved communities.
 It supports community health facilities, addresses maternal health needs, and distributes essential medical supplies, focusing on efficient and transparent delivery.

-In response to the wildfires, Direct Relief is delivering N95 respirators, first aid supplies, and medications to healthcare providers and residents in Los Angeles.
-Partnering with Gap Inc., it is distributing free 3M N95 masks at select stores across Los Angeles County to protect against wildfire smoke.
+During the wildfires, Direct Relief delivered N95 respirators, first aid supplies, and medications to healthcare providers and residents in Los Angeles.
+It partners with retailers to distribute free 3M N95 masks at select stores across Los Angeles County.

 Additionally, Direct Relief supports local health centers and clinics by supplying medications and medical equipment to treat respiratory issues, chronic illnesses, and wounds.
 One-time and recurring donations can be made directly on the website.